 Editorial Listing ShortCode:

 When you apply for a merit scholarship make sure you’re using any separate application that may be required.
 Include all requested information such as essays and activities.
-Some applications may also ask for personal recommendations.
-When in doubt include them.
-And of course, read and follow the directions carefully.
+Some applications may also ask for personal recommendations but when in doubt include them.
+And, of course, read and follow the directions carefully.

 While scholarships are awarded on the basis of merit loans grants and work-study are typically awarded on the basis of financial need.
 Here’s what these types of aid are all about: